-- (A) if net sales or redemptions are over 1% of a Fund's Net Asset Value; or - (B) on a Fund experiencing large levels of net sales relative to its size; or - (C) where a Fund is in continual decline (i.e. is suffering a net outflow of investments); or - (D) in any other case where the Manager believes that it is in the interest of Unitholders to impose a dilution adjustment.
+- (A) on a Fund experiencing large levels of net sales relative to its size; or - (B) where a Fund is in continual decline (i.e. is suffering a net outflow of investments); or - (C) if net sales or redemptions are above a threshold set by the Manager; - (D) in any other case where the Manager believes that it is in the interest of Unitholders to impose a dilution adjustment.